fchimi/nuvolaris-documentation/README.md

 **NOTE**: the Apache OpenWhisk documentation used the `wsk` tool, which is embedded as a subcommand in the `nuv` tool.
 If you use Nuvolaris, whenever you see `wsk` you should use `nuv wsk` instead.

-In alternative you can add to your `.bashrc` the following:
+In alternative, you can add to your `.bashrc` the following:

 ```
 alias wsk='nuv wsk'